manaswinis93/MakersBNB-Web-APP/README.md

 I want to give my space a name, description and price.
 ```

-Spec: Users should be able to offer a range of dates where their space is available.
+Spec: Users should be able to offer the date where their space is available.
 ```
 As a user,
 So that guests can see when my space is available,